Skip to Header Skip to main content Skip to footer

 Paying for Courses

 Tuition charges are based on your registration.
-Check with the Bursar’s Office for more information about tuition and fees, payment options, and more.
+Visit Billing for more information about tuition and fees, payment options, and more.
 You can also check with Financial Aid for more information about scholarships, loans, and other types of aid, as well as how to apply for federal financial aid.

 Need More Assistance?